-Puppy Pre-School is a must for all owner looking to give their puppy the very best start in life and the opportunity to grow into a well behaved, sociable dog.
+Puppy Preschool is a must for all owners looking to give their puppy the very best start in life and the opportunity to grow into a well behaved, sociable dog.
 Classes are designed for puppies between 6 to 12 weeks of age, as it is much easier to teach a puppy the correct behaviour at this young age than it is to correct bad behaviour later in life.
+If your puppy is older than 11 weeks see our Dog Training here.

 What does it cover?

-Each course consists of 4 one-hour classes conducted over four weeks and teaches owners positive reinforcement methods for training their puppy as well as covering socialisation, general health care, nutrition and more.
+Each course consists of 4 one-hour per week classes.
+They are conducted over a four week period.
+Owners will learn positive reinforcement methods for training their puppy as well as an overview of socialisation, general health care, nutrition and more.
 Each course will also dedicate time to covering any individual problems and questions from owners.

 - Dogs in nature - Background information about dogs' natural "pack" behaviour and how this can help you to understand many of the behaviours displayed by your new puppy.

-- Socialisation - Why socialisation is so important to your puppy's development and how to safely go about ensuring that your puppy is well socalised.
+- Socialisation - Why socialisation is so important to your puppy's development and how to safely go about ensuring that your puppy is well socialised.

 - Toilet training - Effective techniques for toilet training your puppy at home.